 In this programme, you will be trained in creative, technological, and commercial skills.
 Game careers require you to have both a broad knowledge of game development and deep skills in your chosen area of expertise, such as 3D visual arts, high-end video game development, animation, audio, gameplay, level design, production, or programming.

-The educational structure of this programme is Role Based Learning (RBL) and is based on Project Based Learning (PBL).
+Role based learning The educational structure of this programme is Role Based Learning (RBL) and is based on Project Based Learning (PBL).
 This is a teaching method in which students gain knowledge and skills in their chosen role by working for an extended period of time to investigate and respond to a complex question, problem, or challenge.
 The focus is on facilitating students to become self-driven learners that can analyse a problem and use all the resources around them to find solutions.

 During your four years of study, you will work in a simulated game development studio on different game projects.
 The majority of your time will be spent working on projects either individually or in groups, and attending workshops.